 On redemption or the 2016 Debenture Maturity Date, the Corporation will repay the indebtedness represented by the 2016 Debentures by paying to the Debenture Trustee an amount equal to the principal amount of the outstanding 2016 Debentures, together with accrued and unpaid interest thereon.
 The Corporation may, at its option, on not more than 60 days' and not less than 40 days' prior notice and subject to any required regulatory approvals, unless an event of default in respect of the 2016 Debentures has occurred and is continuing, elect to satisfy its obligation to repay, in whole or in part, the principal amount of the 2016 Debentures which are to be redeemed or which have matured by issuing freely-tradable Common Shares, in whole or in part, to the holders of the 2016 Debentures.
 The number of Common Shares to be issued will be determined by dividing the principal amount of the 2016 Debentures by 95% of the Current Market Price on the date fixed for redemption or the 2016 Debenture Maturity Date, as the case may be.
 Any accrued and unpaid interest will be paid in cash.
-No fractional Common Shares will be issued to holders of 2016 Debentures, but in lieu thereof, the Corporation will satisfy such fractional interest.
+No fractional Common Shares will be issued to holders of 2016 Debentures, but in lieu thereof, the Corporation will satisfy such fractional interest by a cash payment equal to the Current Market Price of such fractional interest.